-Prerequisite: MUSIC 20B with a grade of C, CR, P or better, or equivalent
+MUSIC 20B with a grade of C or better, or P Prerequisite:

 A continuation of the study of the basic structural elements of music such as melody, rhythm, harmony and form with an emphasis on the organization of these elements; also includes a study of chromaticism, chromatic alterations, and complex tertian structures.
 May be repeated one time.
-(MJC MUSIC 106)
+(MJC